Investigating the time dynamics of wind speed in complex terrains by using the Fisher-Shannon method: Introduction

 Several investigations on wind speed measured over the territory of Switzerland have been carried out \cite{Schaffner2006, Jungo2002}.
 Etienne et al. \cite{Etienne2010} applied the Generalized Additive Models (GAMs) to regionalize wind speeds recorded at Swiss weather stations by using physiographic parameters.
 They provided reliable wind predictions based on the 98th percentile of the daily maximum wind speed, and found that wind speed depends on elevation and roughness of the mountains.
 Jungo et al. \cite{Jungo2002} applied the Principal Component Analysis (PCA) and the Cluster Analysis (CA) to several Swiss meteorological stations, obtaining clusters of stations, with the spatial distribution depending on the complexity of terrain.
 Weber and Furger \cite{Weber2001} performed an automated classification algorithm for one year wind data and found sixteen different near-surface wind flow patterns, which can have complex structures, like large-scale winds and locally forced wind systems interplay.
 Robert et al. \cite{Robert} applied General Regression Neural Networks (GRNN) to interpolate monthly wind speed in complex Alpine orography, using some Swiss meteorological network data as training data to obtain a relationship between topography and wind speed.
 Telesca et al. \cite{Telesca2016} investigated the power spectrum and multifractality of several wind speed time series in Switzerland, finding the presence of periodicities of 24 hours and 12 hours, related to the daily cycle of temperature and pressure.

-In this study, time series of daily mean of wind speed recorded by two monitoring networks in Switzerland are analyzed: the SwissMetNet network (from MeteoSwiss), which covers the entire territory of Switzerland, and the IMIS network (from WSL Swiss Institute for Snow and Avalanche Research SLF), covering very densely the Alps mountains.
+In this study, time series of daily mean of wind speed recorded by two monitoring networks in Switzerland are analyzed: the SwissMetNet network (from MeteoSwiss), which covers the entire territory of Switzerland, and the IMIS network (from WSL Institute for Snow and Avalanche Research SLF), covering very densely the Alps mountains.
 The large variability of topographic characteristics of the Swiss territory might induce a complex time dynamics in wind speed.
-Therefore, in order to quantify such complexity in wind speed time series measured in Switzerland, the Fisher-Shannon (FS) method is employed.
-The FS method is a statistical time series analysis tool, used to explore the dynamics of complex nonstationary time series, and is based on the joint calculations of two parameters: the Fisher information and the Shannon entropy, both quantifying the information content of a signal, in terms of organization and order \cite{MARTIN1999}.
+Therefore, in order to quantify such complexity in wind speed time series measured in Switzerland, the Fisher-Shannon (FS) method is employed \cite{MARTIN1999}.